hty-panda/hty.github.io/_pages/about.md

 **Tianyu Han**, co-author.
 Vertical structural stability study of ultra-deep wellbore before cementing by drilling method. **_Journal of China Coal Society_** **(in Chinese) (IF=6.9)**. [https://doi.org/10.13225/j.cnki.jccs.
 2023.1385]

 **Tianyu Han**, first-author.
-Research on mechanical properties of lightweight material on shaft wall of deep shaft by drilling method. _**Under review in Construction and Building Materials.**_
+Research on mechanical properties of lightweight material on shaft wall of deep shaft by drilling method. _**Under review in Composites Part B: Engineering.**_

+**Tianyu Han**, first-author.
+The influence of coal gangue ceramsite on the stress-strain curve of steel fiber high-strength concrete. _**Under review in Construction and Building Materials.**_

 **Tianyu Han**, first-author.
 Study on the influence of surrounding rock expansion force on inclined shaft support under freeze-thaw conditions. **_Mining Research and Development_** **(in Chinese) (IF=2.1).** [https://doi.org/ 10.13827/j.cnki.kyyk.2021.01.006]